 If you want your site to drive traffic, orders, in-store visits, or phone calls, you must have a fast page speed.
 Settle for a slow website, and your site will take the last place in search results, leaving your customers to your competitors.

 Keep reading to get answers to your biggest questions about page speed, from “What is page speed?” to “How do I speed up my website?”.
-If you’d like immediate help with improving your page speed, contact us online or call us at 888-601-5359 to learn how our page speed optimization services can help!
+If you’d like immediate help with improving your page speed, call us at 888-601-5359 or contact us online to learn how our page speed optimization services can help!

 What is page speed?

 Page speed measures how fast content loads on a single page.

 In some cases, developers will refer to page speed as page load time, which is how long it takes a page to display all its content, or time to first byte, which is how long it takes a web browser, like Google Chrome, to receive the first byte of information from your web server.

 What is site speed?

 In comparison, site speed measures page speed, but for a sample of page views on your site.

 You can review your site speed in Google Analytics, which comes with a Site Speed report.
 Just log in to your account, select “Behavior” from the sidebar menu, and then choose “Site Speed” to see how your website performs.

 Learn how fast your website is by checking your page speed instantly with Google’s PageSpeed Insights.